Royal Bank of Scotland plc v Etridge (No 2)

-is a leading case relevant for English land law and English contract law on the circumstances under which actual and presumed undue influence can be argued to vitiate consent to a contract.
+is a leading case concerned with English land law, English contract law, and the circumstances under which actual and presumed undue influence can be argued to vitiate consent to a contract.

 Facts

 In eight joined appeals, homeowners had mortgaged their property to a bank.
 In all cases, the mortgage was securing a loan that was used by a husband for his business, while his wife had not directly benefited.
 The businesses had failed, and the wife had alleged that she had been under undue influence to sign the security agreement.
 Therefore, it was contended that the security should be void over her share of the home's equity and that because of this the house could not be repossessed.
 In the eighth appeal the core of the action was between the wife and her solicitor (Mr Banks); the bank was not joined as a party.